-Our next meeting this year is November 28th and our guest speaker is
+Our next meeting this year is January 23rd and our guest speakers are

 Returning members, new members and potential members are invited to meet old friends and make new friends 7:00 at Mary Winspear Centre.